monadli/ftl/README.md

 When calling a function by providing less than needed arguments, it returns a partial function automatically.

 #### Currying
-Because of this partial function feature, you are able to invoke a function in a currying way by invoke it n times with each time providing just one argument, where n is the number of parameters.
+Because of this partial function feature, you are able to invoke a function in a currying way by invoke it `n` times with each time providing just one argument, where `n` is the number of parameters.

 ### @sideffect
-A `sideffect` (short for side effect) is such a special function mostly implemented with javascript that it causes side effects to the outside of the computation, such as writing to a file, printing to console, or painting on canvas.
+A `sideffect` (short for side effect) is such a special function mostly implemented with javascript to cause side effects to the outside of the computation, such as writing to a file, printing to console, or painting on canvas.

 When such a function is used as `sideffect`, it should be prefixed with `@`.

 A `sideffect` should not change the input for computation.
-In other words, an expression with `@sideffect` should produce the same computation result as the one without `@sideffect`.
+In other words, an expression with `@sideffect` should produce the same computation result as if without `@sideffect`.

 To achieve this, a copy of the input is passed to a `sideffect` and its returned value is discarded to prevent possible side effect for computation.

-At run time, it is built as part of the pipe preeeding the expression and it can be completely ignored when reasoning.
+At run time, it is built as part of the mapping preeeding the expression and it can be completely ignored when reasoning.

 ### Function Composition
 Function composition is intrinsic to operator `->`: